MikeRogers0-YouTube/ContentScraper/README.md

     git clone REPO && cd REPO

-I used PostgreSQL for the DB, so make sure that is installed
+I used PostgreSQL for the DB and Nokogiri for HTML parsing, so make sure these have been run (On OSX) to ensure a setup goes smoothly.

-    brew install postgresql
+    xcode-select --install && brew install postgresql

 Install the libraries and setup the database: